Wayne Williams: Reopening investigations

-DNA testing was performed in 2010 on scalp hairs found on the body of 11-year-old victim Patrick Baltazar.
-While the results were not firmly conclusive, the DNA sequence found appears in only 29 of 1,148 African-American hair samples in the FBI's database, including that of Williams.
-The Baltazar case was included among 10 additional victims presented to the jury at Williams' trial, although he was never charged in any of those cases.
+DNA testing was performed in 2010 on scalp hairs found on the body of eleven-year-old victim Patrick Baltazar.
+While the results were not firmly conclusive, the DNA sequence found appears in only twenty-nine of 1,148 African-American hair samples in the FBI's database, including that of Williams.
+The Baltazar case was included among ten additional victims presented to the jury at Williams's trial, although he was never charged in any of those cases.

 Dog hairs found on Baltazar's body were tested in 2007 by the genetics laboratory at the University of California, Davis School of Veterinary Medicine, which found a DNA sequence also present in the Williams family's German Shepherd.
 However, the director of the laboratory, Elizabeth Wictum, said that, while the results were "fairly significant", they were not conclusive.
 Only mitochondrial DNA was tested; unlike nuclear DNA, mitochondrial DNA cannot be shown to be unique to an individual dog.
-The report said the hairs on the bodies contained the same DNA sequence as Williams's dog, a DNA sequence that occurs in about 1 in 100 dogs.
+The report said the hairs on the bodies contained the same DNA sequence as Williams's dog, a DNA sequence that occurs in about one in one hundred dogs.
 The FBI report stated that "Wayne Williams cannot be excluded" as a suspect in the case.

 A Department of Justice study, released in April 2015, concluded that numerous hair analyses conducted by FBI examiners during the 1980s and 1990s "may have failed to meet professional standards."
 Defense attorney Lynn Whatley immediately announced that the report would form the basis for a new appeal, but prosecutors responded that hair evidence played only a minor role in Williams's conviction.

-On March 21, 2019, Atlanta Mayor Keisha Lance Bottoms and Atlanta Police Chief Erika Shields announced that officials would re-test evidence from the murders, which will be gathered by the Atlanta Police Department, Fulton County District Attorney's Office, and Georgia Bureau of Investigation.
-In a news conference, Mayor Bottoms said, "It may be there is nothing left to be tested.
+In March 2019, Atlanta Mayor Keisha Lance Bottoms and Atlanta Police Chief Erika Shields announced that officials would re-test evidence from the murders, which would be gathered by the Atlanta Police Department, Fulton County District Attorney's Office, and Georgia Bureau of Investigation.
+In a news conference, Bottoms said, "It may be there is nothing left to be tested.
 But I do think history will judge us by our actions, and we will be able to say we tried."

-On August 19, 2019, an Atlanta man, Derwin Davis, came out claiming that Williams had attempted to abduct him in 1979.
+In 2019, two Atlanta men, Derwin Davis and Isaac Rogers, claimed that Williams had attempted to abduct them in 1979 and 1981 respectively.